top of page

 Celebrating the 250th Anniversary of the U.S. Navy and Marines

-While prominent Philadelphians appear in naval history, the story also lives in the letters and journals of sailors, surgeons, and shipyard workers.
+While prominent Philadelphians appear in naval history, the story also lives in the letters and journals of sailors, medical personnel, and shipyard workers.
 In partnership with Homecoming 250, "To Provide a Naval Armament:" U.S. Navy & Marine Corps History, 1775–1958 explores the Navy and Marine Corps through the Historical Society of Pennsylvania’s collections, tracing their evolution from the American Revolution to the early Cold War, all while remaining anchored in Philadelphia.

 The Changing Faces of Independence